SSPENELOPE/react-weatherapp/README.md

 - If a city was not found by the API you are still able to favorite it.
 I am working on tracing back to where this came from.
 Will be fixed in the coming week/weeks.

 - Need to implement suggestion hidding when there is an exact match, I see that it can be quite annoying seeing the city name underneath the proper one.

+- I will update the logic of the user input to remove the all caps spelling, the was intially implemented to ensure all saving/retrieving methods were the same casing to remove duplicates

 ### Contribution/questions